JuniorDark/RustyHearts-Toolkit/README.md

 ### Language Settings

-The toolkit curently supports 2 languages.
-You can change the language in the `Settings` page.
+The Rusty Hearts Toolkit curently supports 2 languages, the language can be changed in the `Settings` page.

 #### Available Languages
 - **English (en-US)** - Default language